usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 14. Discussion:  Deciding The Best Way To Use (Or Not Use) Cloud To Support Your Mission
+### 14. Discussion: Deciding the best way to use (or not use) Cloud to support your mission

 Total time allocation: 5–10 min

-### Activity Instructions:
+#### Activity instructions:

 * **Purpose:** Using the cloud improperly or unnecessarily misdirects resources, but when used appropriately can make projects faster, scalable, and more efficient.
 * **Expected Outcomes**: Learners will be able to discern appropriate situations for using cloud services.
 * **Materials needed:**
   * Whiteboard & markers or digital sharing interface
 * **Instructions**:
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt**:
   How can your agency decide the best way to use (or not use) cloud to support your mission?